damonitor/damo/USAGE.md

 `damo start` starts DAMON as users request.
-Specifically, users can specify how and to what address spaces DAMON should do monitor accesses, and what access monitoring-based system optimization to do.
+Specifically, users can specify how and to what address spaces DAMON should do monitor accesses, and what access monitoring-based system optimizations to do.
 The request can be made via several command line options of the command.
 You can get the full list of the options via `damo start --help`.

 The command exits immediately after starting DAMON as requested.
 It exits with exit value `0` if it successfully started DAMON.
 Otherwise, the exit value